ymeine/hashspace/doc/api/input/01-templating/07-components/03-controllers/01-attributes/02-types/02-callback/desc.md

 Attributes of type `callback` behave like event handlers, and expect the same content as them: usually function expressions.
-From a user point of view, there is thus no change compared to a standard `onclick` for instance.
+From a user point of view, there is thus no change compared to a standard `onclick` handler for instance.

-To trigger such an event and execute the associated handler, call the attribute like a standard function, passing the event object (for reminder: this object is accessible under the name `event` in event handlers definition).
-This forces to use an object as argument, with a single restriction: you can't define a property with name `type`.
-The latter is automatically fulfilled by the engine, with the name of the event, that is the name of the event handler minus the prefix `on`.
+To trigger such an event and execute the associated handler, call the attribute like a standard function, optionally passing the event object (for reminder: this is the same object which is then accessible under the name `event` in event handlers attributes).

+In the end, the engine ensures that an event object with a property `type` is sent:

+* if no argument is specified, the object is simply created, with this property
+* if the first argument is specified, it must:
+	* explicitly be an object
+	* not define a property named `type`, to avoid accidental overriding

+This `type` property is then filled with the name of the event, that is the name of the event handler minus the prefix `on`.

 __Naming convention:__